openair-collective/openair-epiphyte/hardware_files/README.md

 # Hardware

+## Hardware Description
+The Hardware Description folder includes high-level documentation of how the parts are connected, as well as pinouts and engineering notes for different classes of components.
+Make sure to read [that documentation](HW%20Description/README.md) to see how the system is assembled.

 ## Bills of Materials (BOMs)

 A BOM is a list of materials needed to reproduce the physical device as closely as possible.
 There are two BOM files: